wlonk/ex-libris-webapp/README.rst

 Subsequent test runs will be much quicker.

-The testing framework runs Django, Celery (if enabled), Postgres, HitchSMTP (a mock SMTP server), Firefox/Selenium and Redis.
+The testing framework runs Django, Postgres, HitchSMTP (a mock SMTP server), Firefox/Selenium and Redis.

 Deployment
 ----------